damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 Open a terminal and `cd` to the folder in which `docker-compose.yml` is saved and run:

-First: will create external volume
+Firstly: will create external volume
 ```
 docker volume create certbot-etc
 ```